 The subject can be shot on camera and then placed in an entirely different background scene.
 "Chroma" refers to the purity, brilliance or richness of a color, and the “key” refers to cutting a “keyhole” or outlined image.
 Blue and green are the primary colors used as backgrounds because those are the least likely human skin tones.

-Teachers can use chroma keying through Adobe Photoshop or Fireworks, as we have done in class.
-In this case, the digital image, shot against a green screen, can be extracted from the green background.
-This is done with a pixel range isolation tool like the Magic Wand.
+Teachers can use chroma keying through Adobe Photoshop, Fireworks or Pixlr, as we have done in class.
+In this case, the digital image, shot against a green screen, can be extracted from the green background.one with a pixel range isolation tool like the Magic Wand, seen to the left.